The Spring Court is the first tennis shoe designed for play on clay.

 A Story of Family, and of Rubber

-Théodore Grimmeisen, a cooper by trade, left his native Alsace in 1870 to build a factory on the outskirts of Paris.
+Théodore Grimmeisen, a cooper by trade, left his native Alsace in 1870 to build a factory in Paris.
 His son showed a particular interest in rubber, and began developing barrel rubber stoppers.

 Théodore’s grandson, Georges Grimmeisen, also intrigued by this material, created the Colibri boot in 1930; a perfectly waterproof rubber boot molded into a single piece, which was quickly copied by other brands.